 28th Mass.
 2nd Brig.
 1st Div.
 2nd Corp.

-See more about the 28th Massachusetts Volunteer Infantry Regiment
+See more about the history of the 28th Massachusetts Volunteer Infantry Regiment